germanalvarez15/ProyectDGPG/README.md

 # ProyectDGPG

+UNITY 3D C#

-This is a proyect that I made as a final job for the institute where I learnt game programming in 2015.
+This is a proyect that I made as a final job for the institute where I learnt game programming in 2016.

 It´s a 3D shooter game, in which you have to kill all zombies and collect all the items before call for help.